inbravo/travel/september-2017/tehri-dam.md

 *	A small town, providing further connects to Tehri and Masuri
 *	Town shows no sign of travelers, only local public curiously starring and trying to judge me
 *	After respectfully enquiring a police man, I chose the correct road to Tehri Dam
-*	Road has become narrow and poor, on my left I have started experiencing the water flow
+*	Road had become narrow and poor, on my left I have started experiencing the water flow
 *	This water flow got bigger and bigger as I got closer to Dam, and finally the WoW factor arrived

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_103054.jpg)